-The District contributed \$1,371,454 to the plan for the fiscal year ended June 30, 2019.
+The District contributed \$1,495,621 to the plan for the fiscal year ended June 30, 2020.

-State - 9.828 percent of the members' creditable earnings from the fiscal year ending in the prior calendar year.
+State - 10.328 percent of the members' creditable earnings from the fiscal year ending in the prior calendar year.

-Also as a result of AB 1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specific in subdivision (b) of Education Code Section 22955.1.
+Also, as a result of AB1469, the additional state appropriation required to fully fund the benefits in effect as of 1990 by 2046 is specific in subdivision (b) of Education Code Section 22955.1.
 The increased contributions end as of fiscal year 2045-2046.
-The CalSTRS state contribution rates effective for fiscal year 2018-19 and beyond are summarized in the table below.

-The state's base contribution to the Defined Benefit Program is calculated based on creditable compensation from two fiscal years prior.
-The state rate will increase to 5.811% on July 1, 2019, to continue paying down the unfunded liabilities associated with the benefits structure that was in place in 1990 prior to certain enhancements in benefits and reductions in contributions.
-Additionally, the enactment of SB 90 will result in future supplemental contributions to be made by the state to pay down its portion of the unfunded actuarial obligation of the Defined Benefit Program in fiscal years 2019-20 through 2022-23.
+The state's base contribution of the Defined Benefit Program is calculated based on creditable compensation from two fiscal years prior.
+The state rate increased to 5.811% on July 1, 2019, to continue paying down the unfunded liabilities associated with the benefits structure that was in place in 1990 prior to certain enhancements in benefits reductions in contributions.
+Additionally, the enactment SB 90 will result in future supplemental contributions to be made by the state to pay down its portion of the unfunded actuarial obligation of the Defined benefit Program in fiscal years 2019-20 through 2022-23.

-The CalSTRS state contribution rates effective for fiscal year 2018-19 and beyond are summarized in the table below.
+The CalSTRS state contribution rates effective for fiscal year 2019-2020 and beyond are summarized in the table below